Physics of whistles: Feedback categories

 Aerodynamic whistles rely on the instability of flows and feedback that enhances the instability.
 There are several ways that feedback can occur.

 Category I

-The sound from a whistle in this category is primarily a byproduct of source motion.
+The sound from a whistle in this category is primarily a by product of source motion.
 The back reaction is insufficient to strongly control source motion, therefore whistles are not in this category.

 Category II

 The back reaction of the medium is a determinant of source motion.
 Unstable fluid motion or the sound generated by it can feedback to the source and control it.
 What is required is: